sal55/langs/c3notes.md

                 with any ref[N], with lengths dealt with explicitly) slice[]T    View-slice array of T, comprising (pointer, length), always set at runtime

-Slices not really working properly, but you can turn \[\]T into a slice, which is about as far as it goes.
+Slices not really working yet, but you can turn \[\]T into a slice, which is about as far as it goes.
 Slices are mainly a mechanism used in function parameters, so that you can pass a slice\[\]T value, or more usefully any \[\]T value, with the length taken care of implicitly.)

 ### Function named arguments